 Playa San Juanillo, Guanacaste

 Playa San Juanillo, located on the Nicoya Peninsula, is one of our personal favourites and is definitely one of the best beaches to visit in Costa Rica.
-But to truly appreciate this spot, you must visit at high tide, when it is at its best.
-At high tide, the beach comes to form a headland with rocky outcrops on each side.
+But to truly appreciate this spot, you must visit at high tide when it is at its best.
+At high tide, the beach forms a headland with rocky outcrops on each side.

 San Juanillo beach, Guanacaste, Costa Rica